-The information shows locations with existing, surveyed pedestrian ramps.
+1The information shows locations with existing, surveyed pedestrian ramps.
 If a dot is not shown, the location was not surveyed or has no pedestrian ramps.
-Locations that do not have ramps will be evaluated for additional installations following completion of the survey.
-DOT will complete the full compliancy assessment by October 31, 2020.
-DOT's continued quality assurance work on the survey data through October 31, 2020 may change the number of ramps published to date.
+The full compliance assessment is underway.
+DOT's continued quality assurance work on the survey data may change the number of ramps published to date.